TongZhengHong/CG4002-Visualiser/README.md

     - Shield barrier effect on players

 3. AR Capabilities
-    - Opponent tracking using image targets
+    - Opponent tracking using image targets (Players are to wear a vest with the image target attached)
     - Floor reference image used to anchor Unity’s world origin to a physical location in the real world

 ## 🧰 Tech Stack